Frances Tressady Stakes

-and older, over a distance of 1400 metres, held annually at Flemington Racecourse in Melbourne, Australia in March.
-Total Prize money is A$200,000.
+and older, over a distance of 1400 metres, held annually at Flemington Racecourse in Melbourne, Australia in February (previously in March).

 History

 The race has had several changes in grade, name and in distance.
-The race is named after the brilliant filly Frances Tressady who in 1923 won the VRC Victoria Derby - VRC Victorian Oaks double as well as finishing fifth in the Melbourne Cup.
+It is named after the brilliant filly Frances Tressady who in 1923 won the VRC Victoria Derby - VRC Victorian Oaks double as well as finishing fifth in the Melbourne Cup.